 Park West Beach

 Ready to dip into the ocean?
-Park West Beach is a narrow strip of sun-kissed sand, complemented by emerald waters.
-Part of this beach includes dog-friendly areas, making it the perfect option for travelers with canine companions in tow.
+Park West Beach is a narrow strip of sun-kissed sand complemented by emerald waters.
+One of the best beaches in Pensacola, it includes dog-friendly areas, making it the perfect option for travelers with canine companions in tow.

 Make sure that you find your spot on the beach before the sun sets.
 Park West Beach offers the perfect vantage point for the sunset and spotting marine life.
 Take home memories of dolphins and manatees.